arsenlosenko/create-django-app/readme.rst

 create-django-app
 =================

 Even though I rarely create new django apps from scratch, I still don't like initial procedure of creating it, too much steps that can be automated.
-So I created this script to make the process easier.Inspired by create-react-app.
+So I created this script to make the process easier.

 What this script does:
 -----------------------